danwalterlink/vault/dnd.class.md

-  focussing subclasses: count a subtype doubly ie. wizard[subclass](caster, caster, arcane) focussing multiclasses? -> monk: you do not gain additional features, but you count your monk class levels as 3 levels for the purposes of gaining additional traits in your primary class balanced multiclasses: lose primary class, gains an additional secondary class mixed martial classes:
+  focussing subclasses: count a subtype doubly ie. wizard[subclass](caster, caster, arcane) focussing multiclasses? -> monk: you do not gain additional features, but you count your monk class levels as 3 levels for the purposes of gaining additional traits in your primary class balanced multiclasses: lose primary class, gains an additional secondary class mixed martial classes: style honed(flat boni, balanced, any style) wit(emphasize dex/precision, dice conversions and additional effects) brute(typecast certain ability score to str/con)
-  - honed(balanced, any style)
-  - wit (apply generics through dice, )
-  - brute (typecast certain ability score to str/con) -> intellect brute(psion!): typecast everything to intelligence adding subclass options that improve on the specific nature:
+  -> intellect brute(psion!): typecast everything to intelligence adding subclass options that improve on the specific nature:
   -> speeding up spell progression (2/3rds caster): every 3 classes count as 2 additional as to spell progressions.
 Rest: 1, neglect.
 Rest 2 add another 1.